Tim Moss set up The Next Challenge in 2009 after people kept asking what his next challenge was.

 Tim has organised expeditions to all seven continents, made first and first-British ascents of several mountains from Russia to Bolivia, and has travelled around the world using eighty methods of transport, a trip for which he won the Year Of The Volunteer ‘Award for Innovation’.
 He is a Fellow of the Royal Geographical Society, a current Guinness World Record Holder and was recently shortlisted for the Light My Fire ‘Adventurer of the Year’ award.

-In August 2013, he and Laura will be leaving their London lives behind to cycle around the world.
+In August 2013, he and Laura left their London lives behind to begin cycling around the world.

 Browse the Portfolio